What is a Building Consent?

 The documentation must show how the performance requirements of the Building Code will be met.
 The clearer the documentation, the less likely problems will occur.
 If during processing the plans and specifications are found to be inadequate, further information will be requested and this will halt the application processing until the information is provided.

 Good planning and documentation saves time and provides a solid foundation for everyone involved in the building process.
 We recommend the use of a professional building consultant, draftsperson or architect.
 To give your designer an indication of the level of detail expected, refer them to the processing checklists used by our officers (see designer’s responsibility, section 14D of the Building Act 2004).

-It is important that your designer takes the time to check that all the necessary information is included on the plans.
-If the information is missing the application may be rejected or the processing of the Building Consent delayed (the 20 working day processing clock stops) until this information is provided by the applicant.
+It is important that your designer takes the time to check that all the necessary information is included in the plans.
+If the information is missing the application may be rejected or the processing of the Building Consent delayed (the 20 working day processing clock stops) until all this information is provided by the applicant.